By use case

 My e-commerce project tip: If your web store is directly integrated with your ERP system, the product descriptions and images stored in your ERP can be automatically displayed in your web store — saving you time and effort!

 At Sana Commerce, our customers often have a clear idea of how they want their new web store to look and feel.

 But is that also what your customers need or expect?

-Instead of concentrating on the functions you would like to have in your web store, you should put yourself in the shoes of your customers.
+Instead of concentrating on the functions, you would like to have in your web store, you should put yourself in the shoes of your customers.

-Customer needs are very specific, especially in the B2B environment.
+Customer needs are very specific, especially in a B2B environment.
 Individual product and service offers, customer-specific conditions, quick searchability of spare or additional parts, delivery times and availability of information, or the possibility to select existing framework agreements are just some of the functions that customers expect today from a B2B web store.

-The quality of your web store, its sales success and customer satisfaction all depend on having such functions in place.
+The quality of your web store, its sales success, and customer satisfaction all depend on having such functions in place.

 My e-commerce project tip: These functions can be implemented quickly with a direct ERP integration.
-Your web store can then directly access this data, logistics information and calculations in your ERP.
+Your web store can then directly access this data, logistics information, and calculations in your ERP.

 All stakeholders should be involved in your B2B e-commerce project right from the start.
-From experience, I can say that this eliminates many misunderstandings, resistance and delays.
+From experience, I can say that this eliminates many misunderstandings, resistance, and delays.

 So, who should be involved?